eliminmax/eambfc/README.md

     * [x] ensure multi-byte values are written in an endian-agnostic manner.
     * [x] `elf.h` is not present on all POSIX systems, and should be either provided or replaced.
     * [ ] replace the Makefile with a better, more portable one
+* [x] add a command-line argument to disable deletion of failed files (for debugging purposes).
+  * [ ] write headers if an instruction fails to compile and that option is set

 #### Planned